goshiphq/goship-cms/content/blog/what-does-fob-mean-in-freight-shipping.md

   What is FOB in
 postedAt: 1618981255000
 news: false
-description: Learn what the free on board service includes and how it contributes to the organization of shipping process.
+description: Free on board is a special transportation service that contributes to the organization of the shipping process.
+Learn what does FOB mean in the logistics industry.
 altText: free on board
 image: images/goship-blog-20-.png
 ---